michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

-= 4.3.7 - 10/28/2020 =
-- Fixed a bug that caused the PHP error, "Parse error: syntax error, unexpected ')' in ...AmazonAutoLinks_UnitOutput__ItemFormatter.php on line 130" in below PHP 7.3.

 = 4.3.6 - 10/24/2020 =
 - Fixed a bug that some background routines often reached the PHP maximum execution time, started since v4.3.4.